 |Required Education||Typically a master's degree in related field|

 Job duties for this position include offering counseling, assessing needs, and explaining the services available to the bereaved.
 Additional job duties include organizing and scheduling support groups, creating bereavement materials, documenting bereavement services given to clients, and training new staff.
-According to Payscale.com, the average annual salary for a bereavement coordinator ranged from $32,115 - $54,920 as recently as December 2014.
+According to Payscale.com, the average annual salary for a bereavement coordinator is $44,051 as of March 2015.